sonyhome/DigitalIO/README.md

 # Digital IO library

-This goal of this Digital I/O library is to simplify the use of simple sensors and devices attached to Digital I/O pins.
+This goal of this Digital I/O library is to ease the use of simple sensors and devices attached to Digital I/O pins.

 _If you like this library please star or comment on github to pat me in the back and let others know it exists_